grpc/grpc.github.io/content/docs/tutorials/basic/objective-c.md

 layout: tutorials
 title: gRPC Basics - Objective-C
 ---
-<p class="lead">This tutorial provides a basic Objective-C programmer's
-introduction to working with gRPC.</p>
+This tutorial provides a basic Objective-C programmer's introduction to working with gRPC.

 By walking through this example you'll learn how to: